Kingdom of Kongo: Contact with Portugal and Christianisation

 In 1483, the Portuguese explorer Diogo Cão reached the coast of the Kongo Kingdom.
 Cão left some of his men in Kongo and took Kongo nobles to Portugal.
 He returned to Kongo with the Kongo nobles in 1485; such commissioning, hiring, or even kidnapping of local Africans to use as local ambassadors, especially for newly contacted areas, was by then an already established practice.
 At that point the ruling king, Nzinga a Nkuwu, decided he would become Christian and sent another, large mission headed by Kala ka Mfusu, the noble who had earlier gone to Portugal as a hostage.
 They remained in Europe for nearly four years, studying Christianity and learning reading and writing.
-The mission returned with Cão along with Catholic priests and soldiers in 1491, baptizing Nzinga a Nkuwu as well as his principal nobles, starting with the ruler of Soyo, the coastal province.
-Nzinga a Nkuwu took the Christian name of João I in honor of Portugal's king at the time, João II.
+The mission returned with Cão, who was accompanied with Catholic priests and soldiers in 1491, baptising Nzinga a Nkuwu, who took the Christian name of João I in honour of Portugal's king at the time, João II.
+Moreover, the king's principal nobles. starting with the ruler of Soyo, the coastal province, were baptised as well.

+However, one of the key obstacles in this conversion was the issue of monogamy.
+While Catholic writers saw Kongolese resistance to this as grounded in lust and sin, the reasons for resistance were in fact, fundamental to Kongolese social structure.
+Ann Hilton notes that polygamy was deeply embedded in the system of state formation through marriage and household alliances of the kanda.
+Thus, tampering with polygamy threatened to de-stabilise the social and political world of Kongo.
+Therefore, upon the death of João I in 1506, a conflict arose between conservatives who preferred the Kongolese faith and the Catholic bloc led by Afonso I. After Afonso's triumph against his half brother, Mpanzu a Kitima, in 1509, Catholicism became the state cult for the ruling Mwissikongo.

-João I ruled until his death around 1509 and was succeeded by his son Afonso Mvemba a Nzinga.
-He faced a serious challenge from a half brother, Mpanzu a Kitima.
-The king overcame his brother in a battle waged at Mbanza Kongo.
-According to Afonso's own account, sent to Portugal in 1506, he was able to win the battle thanks to the intervention of a heavenly vision of the cross of Saint James and the Virgin Mary.
+According to Afonso's own account, he was able to win the battle thanks to the intervention of a heavenly vision of the cross of Saint James and the Virgin Mary.
 Inspired by these events, he subsequently designed a coat of arms for Kongo that was used by all following kings on official documents, royal paraphernalia and the like until 1860.
-While King João I later reverted to his traditional beliefs, Afonso I established Christianity as the state religion of his kingdom.